thegambler111/CoolObsVault/01_Experience/IoT/Zigbee2MQTT/Documentations/Z2M flow/Z2M flow.md

 ### Step 10.a: Get type and data of command
 - Get type and data of command from the frame info
-- If frame is global, its types will be: read, write, report, readRsp
+- If frame's command is global, supported command types are:
+	- Read
+	- Write
+	- Report
+	- ReadRsp
-- If frame is specific, type of command should be looked up in events.ts
+- If frame's command is specific, type of command is looked up in events.ts

 ### Step 11.a: Get attribute value of Basic cluster
-- Get these attributes value if they've not been gotten yet: modelID, manufacturerName, powerSource, zclVersion, applicationVersion, stackVersion, hardwareVersion, dateCode, softwareBuildID
+- Get these attributes value if they've not been gotten yet:
+	- modelID
+	- manufacturerName
+	- powerSource
+	- zclVersion
+	- applicationVersion
+	- stackVersion
+	- hardwareVersion
+	- dateCode
+	- softwareBuildID

 ### Step 12.a: Save Cluster and Attribute value to CLuster List

-### Step 13.a:
+### Step 13.a: Emite event: message
+- Get `endpoint` and `eventData`
-_Do nothing if device type is Coordinator_
+- If device type is Coordinator, skip this step
 - Check available converter for Zigbee command
 - Convert Zigbee message to MQTT
 - Bound poll endpoints and group members for state changes.
 - Run onEvent function of device
 - Check if device support OTA update and any new OTA update available

-### Step 14.a: Emit lastSeenChangedEvent
+### Step 14.a: Emit event: lastSeenChangedEvent
 - reason: messageEmitted

 ### Step 13.b:Save Cluster and Attribute value to CLuster List